 A brain injury or neurological disorder can rob an adult of vital communication skills.
-Read on to find out how acquired communication disorders can cause speech, language, and communication impairments and how AAC apps for adults can help.
+Communication and Speech therapy can enable them to communicate better.
+Read on to find out about acquired communication disorders how AAC apps for adults can help.

 Adults with normal speech, communication, and cognition skills can lose some or all of their abilities due to a severe illness or an accident.
 Some of the common causes of acquired communication disorder are: